Music-based Cognitive Training for Depression

 The trial does not require you to stop taking your current medications.
 In fact, you need to have stable medication use for more than 4 weeks to be eligible.

-What safety data exists for music-based cognitive training for depression?
+What prior data suggests that this music-based cognitive training is safe for individuals with depression?

-Is music-based cognitive training a promising treatment for depression?
+What evidence suggests that music-based cognitive training is effective for depression?

 Who Is on the Research Team?